 On our previous visit, a woman with a volume of voice to rival Brian Blessed’s, was selling ‘perfume’ next to a man selling mangoes from a wheelbarrow.
 Eclectic is the word and it’s great fun browsing through everything.

 We’ve been told that, like all markets, if you get there early enough there are some decent bargains – and items – to be had.
 Unfortunately/fortunately for us, Sunday morning is pancake and Lyle’s Golden Syrup time (yes, you can get it locally) so we always get there late.
-Some photos below.
+[Note: there is no market for several weeks over the summer, starting around mid-July.]

 © con jamón spain